 Previously (2004-6), he was Professor of Classics and Ancient History

 at the University of Queensland (Brisbane, Australia), and before that

 (1998-2004) he was Professor of Classics at the University of

 Canterbury (Christchurch, New Zealand).
 Before moving to Christchurch,

-he had been on the staff at Victoria University of Wellington (VUW),
+he had served on the academic staff of Victoria University of Wellington (VUW),

 from 1989 to 1998.

-(or, as the English say, up) as a Rhodes Scholar to the University of Oxford, where
+English say, up) as a Rhodes Scholar to the University of Oxford, where

-he completed his D.Phil. in 1992; he also studied at the Scuola Normale Superiore in Pisa.
+he completed his D.Phil. in 1992; he also studied at the Scuola Normale

 Demography and Roman Society (Johns Hopkins UP, 1992).